 VCE VET (Vocational Education and Training) Subjects

-- In Year 10 students may also choose to study a VCE VET course as an accelerated elective.
-Interested students should refer to the VCE VET information in the Year 10 Curriculum handbook below.
+In Year 10 students may also choose to study a VCE VET course as an accelerated elective.
+Interested students should refer to the VCE VET information in curriculum handbook.

 Finally, whilst many units are offered for student selection, subjects will only run if there are sufficient numbers to form a viable class.
 In some classes, there will be a limit on numbers due to staffing and resources.